 Choose exercises you’re actually motivated to do

 Motivation and mindset play huge roles in any exercise program.
 In fact, says Rusin, “It supersedes everything.
-Motivation, and the capacity to work hard, are the biggest factors in determining the success of an exercise program.”
+Motivation and the capacity to work hard are the biggest factors in determining the success of an exercise program.”

 The science behind a program is certainly important.
 But once you have a solid program in place, success or failure depends less on science than it does on you.

 Not only are Beachbody’s workout programs based on the latest exercise science, they’re exhaustively tested under real-world conditions to ensure the safest, most effective results.
-You can stream all of those programs at Beachbody On Demand, via your TV set-top box or mobile device.
+You can stream all of those programs on Beachbody On Demand, via your TV set-top box or mobile device.
 Sign up to become a member now!